 In that same week, I met my therapist.
 She was technically a cognitive-behavioral therapist who explained that this treatment would allow me to talk about everything – from my daily life to my hallucinations to my delusions.
-There was apparently no wrong answer; I just had to be as open as possible.
+There was no wrong answer; I just had to be as open as possible.

-Of course, I did as I was asked because I had never dreamed of living in a mental health facility.
+Of course, I did as asked because I had never dreamed of living in a mental health facility.
 I had many life goals to fulfill, and my psychosis should not get in that way.